 Writing a horror short story or a horror novel-

-Writing a horror novel or a horror short story, both involve all the same elements, just when we write a short horror fiction we need to take care of the length of the story because here we cannot elaborate on all the scary and horrific events or scenes a lot as we do in writing a novel.
+Writing a horror novel or a scary short story, both involve all the same elements, just when we write a short horror fiction we need to take care of the length of the story because here we cannot elaborate on all the scary and horrific events or scenes a lot as we do in writing a novel.

 Now just follow these 6 simple and proven steps and write your first horror fiction today.